 Similar Products: You've got options

 Versed Press Restart Gentle Retinol Serum: Labeled as a retinol for first-time users, this gentle (and affordable) option from Versed ($22) is all kinds of wonderful.
-The star ingredient is a micro-encapsulated retinol, plus there's arophira and bakuchiol to give you a healthier complexion without any redness.
+The star ingredient is a micro-encapsulated retinol, plus there are arophira and bakuchiol to give you a healthier complexion without any redness.
 Bonus points for the inclusion of shea butter and hyaluronic acid, ensuring skin stays moisturized while the product is at work.

 Sunday Riley A+ High Dose Retinol Serum: Well-versed retinol users will love this option from Sunday Riley ($85) for its effectiveness and nourishing skin benefits.
 In this formula, you'll find retinol, CoQ10, cactus extract, and Hawaiian white honey, all of which work together to give you smooth, clear, even skin.

 First Aid Beauty Fab Skin Lab Retinol Serum: Another product best for first-timers or sensitive skin types, First Aid Beauty's low-dose retinol ($58) is also buffered with soothing extracts to reduce the chances of flaking, peeling, and redness.
 It’s a great option for fine lines and mild breakouts.

 La Roche-Posay's Retinol B3 Serum ticks every box: it's well-priced, effective, and suitable for most skin types.
 If you’re slightly sensitive, haven’t had luck with other retinol products, or are looking for a more affordable option, it doesn’t get much better than this.
 Personally, I had really good results in terms of evening out my skin tone and reducing the incidence of breakouts, too.